 You Spend Less If You Aren’t Browsing

-Wandering the aisles of a grocery store puts you face-to-face with endless temptations, and every shelf can contain something you weren’t planning to buy but could end up in your card all the same.
+Wandering the aisles of a grocery store puts you face-to-face with endless temptations, and every shelf can contain something you weren’t planning to buy but could end up in your cart all the same.

 Shopping from home makes it easier to stick to your list—sure, you’ll see ads and “related items” on the website, but it’s nothing like the hundreds of things you’ll find in every aisle of the supermarket.
-If you search for an item on your list, add it to your card and move on, you’ve quickly and made your purchase without having to walk past any products that aren’t on your budget.
+If you search for an item on your list, add it to your cart and move on, you’ve quickly made your purchase without having to walk past any products that aren’t on your budget.